-We’ve helped create some pretty incredible products, providing modules, sub-assemblies, and complete systems that use optical techniques to solve the most challenging problems in industry.
-We can’t tell you about them all, but here is a sampling of some of the most interesting applications we’ve tackled, and how we did it.
+We’ve helped create some pretty incredible products, providing modules, sub-assemblies, and complete systems to solve the most challenging problems in the world.

 The Problem: Top-shelf liquor commands premium prices, tempting resellers and serving establishments to pass off substandard or diluted product in high-end brand bottles.

 The Application: By looking at the UV/VIS absorbance signature and comparing against a library using partial least squares analysis, the brand, integrity, and distillery of origin of a spirit can be verified.